 - This button will take a text-based file and import it into the current database.
 The Bloodhound system stores all the data on the USB key and internal SD card in this text-based file format.
-This function is useful for filling in any holes that exist in the Gas Chart program database, but not in the text based file contained on the USB key.
+This function is useful for filling in any holes that exist in the Gas Chart program database, but not in the text-based file contained on the USB key.
 Taking the USB key from the Bloodhound system and inserting it into the computer will enable the user to pull from the USB key any data that may be missing from the Gas Chart program database.

-Open Data Base

-- All data that is viewed in the Gas Chart program comes from a Microsoft Database or MDB file.
-To select a file to open, the Open Data Base button is hit and the directory and file name is selected (C:\DB_CUE).
+Open Data Base - All data that is viewed in the Gas Chart program comes from a Microsoft Database or MDB file.
+To select a file to open, the Open Data Base button is clicked and the directory and file name is selected from the default data directory (C:\Program Files\iBall\DB_CUE).
 The program then opens the file and displays the contents.
 However, if the Bloodhound is connected (green), new data will be written to the database.
-So if you want to just look at a database and not put new data into it from the running equipment, you will have to turn off the green Bloodhound Connected button.
+So, if you want to just look at a database and not put new data into it from the running equipment, you will have to turn off the green Bloodhound Connected button.

-NOTE: Saving a Data Base does not affect the current database or its contents.
-It just copies the current database to another location for safekeeping.
 Start New Data Base - This button starts a fresh empty database.
 This is used when starting a new well.
 The user will be prompted for a file name to organize the data to be saved.
 When Start New Data Base is selected, a blank white chart will be displayed on the computer, because this is an empty database, and there is not yet anything to plot.

-- Data is constantly being written to the named database when data is being collected.
+Save Data Base - Data is constantly being written to the named database when data is being collected.
 This button allows for the user to make a copy of the current open database to another location or another drive.

-Compact / Repair Data Base - This is a database utility.
-This will check the database for errors or other problems, and will then re-index the database if it needs it.
+- This is a database utility.
+This will check the database for errors or other problems and will then re-index the database if it needs it.
 It will also add any fields that are missing and remove any duplicate entries.
 This utility is automatically run every time the Gas Chart program starts.

-Stuff to the right of the Chart Data Box (as pictured below)
+Items to the right of the Chart Data Box (as pictured below) are useful parameters that can easily be viewed from the Control Box.